Keyword stuffing may lead to a website being banned or penalized on major search engines either temporarily or permanently.

 Thus, increasing the bounce rate of your website, lowering your rankings on search engine results pages and Google penalizing your site if they catch you.
 Guess what?
 Your page could even be removed altogether!

 Sourcing for the best keywords to use in your content before writing is a very important first step to take to avoid keyword spamming or stuffing.

-One of the best tools you can use for conducting effective keyword research is the Keywords Everywhere Chrome Extension tool.
+Two of the best recommended tools you can use for conducting effective keyword research are Hypersuggest and the Keywords Everywhere Chrome Extension tool.
 Another popular and mostly ignored tool is the Google suggest keywords from the Google search bar.

 When writing, you should try not to think about what keywords to insert at the beginning.
 You should mainly focus on your readers by thinking of how your topic affects them and ensuring they have the best experience while on your site.